Skip navigation

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
-However, if you remember a missed dose near the time you are supposed to take the next dose, take only the regularly scheduled dose.
+However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
+You will need to allow 6 hours between doses of the extended-release tablet.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?